princefishthrower/react-typescript-generic-search-sort-and-filter-children-function/README.md

-# React and TypeScript: Generic Search, Sorters, and Filters
+# React and TypeScript: Generic Search, Sorters, and Filters with Children Function

+An upgraded version of [react-typescript-generic-search-sort-and-filter](https://github.com/princefishthrower/react-typescript-generic-search-sort-and-filter)

 Install dependencies: